carliehuang/codebased/README.md

 # codebased: repository

 ## structure
-`codebased/` root directory
+`codebased/`
+- `cmake/`
-- `cmake/` contains code coverage report configuration, used in CMakeLists.txt
+   - contains code coverage report configuration, used in CMakeLists.txt
+- `docker/`
-- `docker/` contains all files necessary to generate Docker image
+   - contains all files necessary to generate Docker image
+- `include/`
-- `include/` contains all header files and canonical config files for both local testing and deployment
+   - contains all header files and canonical config files for both local testing and deployment
+   - `http/`
-   - `http/` contains all header files for
+      - contains all http-specific header files, i.e. specifying path, endpoint types
+- `src/`
-- `src/` contains all source code files, implementations of classes
+   - contains all source code files, implementations of classes
+   - `http/`
-   - `http/` contains
+      - contains all http-specific source files, i.e. extension mapping
+- `tests/`
-- `tests/` contains all testing files
+   - contains all testing files
+   - `cases/`
-   - `cases/` contains all expected outputs for test cases
+      - contains all expected outputs for test cases
+   - `static_files/`
-   - `static_files/` contains all static files served, used in both test cases and deployment
+      - contains all static files served, used in both test cases and deployment
+- `CMakeLists.txt`
-- `CMakeLists.txt` contains the commands necessary to build the project
+   - contains the commands necessary to build the project

 ## build
 commands to perform an out-of-source build in unix terminal: